 One of the best things about the original Destiny was the beauty of its four worlds, from the cold majesty of the Moon to the red sands of Mars.
 However, their shallow, skin-deep interactivity quickly undermined their strong first impression.
-Bungie are aiming to fix this; with a new neighbourhood on Earth and three brand-new planets, Destiny 2's locations are looking to be just as beautiful, even more alien, and crucially, much more lively than ever.
+Bungie aim for Destiny 2 is to fix this; with a new neighbourhood on Earth and three brand-new planets, the locations look just as beautiful, even more alien, and crucially, much more lively than ever.

-Here's what we know about Destiny 2's planets, and what you'll be doing on them.
+Here's our guide to Destiny 2's planets, and what you can do on them.

 Don't worry about recycled content; Earth's playable area is the European Dead Zone, not the Cosmodrome from the original (though Destiny veterans have technically been to the EDZ before in some Crucible maps).
 It's a verdant, rather beautiful place, which Bungie say is the biggest they've built yet "by a factor of two".

 This is where the Guardians flee after the Cabal kick them out of the Tower.
 See our Destiny 2 story guide if that sentence confuses you.
 Their camp is called The Farm, and its horizon is dominated by a shard of the Traveler - Destiny's big white orb, and the original source of your powers.
-We theorised that the shard will somehow help get your powers back, and this was confirmed in Edge magazine's September 2017 issue.
+It's at this shard that you will regain your powers.

-As Destiny 2's first social hub - but possibly not its only one - this is where you'll turn in quests, interact with other players, and chat to NPCs: a postmaster and the Cryptarch (confirmed to be Tyra Karn, not the original game's Master Rahool), for instance, are on hand to help you process your loot.
+As Destiny 2's first social hub, this is where you'll turn in quests, interact with other players, and chat to NPCs: a postmaster and the Cryptarch (Tyra Karn, not the original game's Master Rahool), for instance, are on hand to help you process your loot.

 A newcomer for Destiny 2 is a sniper called Devrim Kay, and you can chat to him using the game's new conversation interface.
 He's a quest giver, and you'll be able to head out on Adventures for him.
 These are smaller quests that develop the game's lore outside of the main campaign.